bndtools/bnd/CONTRIBUTING.md

 Additionally consider adding the version to `gradle-plugins/biz.aQute.bnd.gradle/src/test/groovy/aQute/bnd/gradle/TestHelper.groovy` in the method `gradleVersion()`.

 If you think this new gradle wrapper might be worth a contribution to bnd, feel free to open a PR.

+## Running JUnit Tests

+The project `biz.aQute.tester.test` contains the unit tests for `biz.aQute.tester` and `biz.aQute.tester.junit-platform`.
+See this project's [README](https://github.com/bndtools/bnd/blob/master/biz.aQute.tester.test/readme.md) for instructions of how to execute tests in Eclipse.

 ## Workflow